Biometric data, such as DNA, fingerprints and custody photographs, has commonly been used in policing for many years.

 - raise public awareness of police powers and duties regarding biometric data

-The Bill proposes that the Commissioner will be appointed by and accountable to Parliament.
+The Commissioner will be appointed by and accountable to Parliament.

-The Bill responds to recommendations contained in a 2018 report into the use of biometric data by the Independent Advisory Group on the use of Biometric Data.
+The Act responds to recommendations contained in a 2018 report into the use of biometric data by the Independent Advisory Group on the use of Biometric Data.

 The Group made nine recommendations to improve the regime governing biometric data.

 We consulted on its specific proposals around the establishment of a Scottish Biometrics Commissioner and statutory code of practice covering biometric data and technologies: Enhanced oversight of biometric data: consultation.

 The consultation showed broad support for the proposals.